Yaarn/yaarn.github.io/pages/faqs.md

 Yaarn is a Public Relations Management (PRM) software that helps public relations professionals and agencies stay organized, efficient, and productive by providing an all-in-one platform for managing clients and their activities, collating coverage, generating content, and keeping up-to-date with relevant news.

-### How can Yaarn help me to manage my PR campaigns?
+### How can Yaarn help me manage my PR campaigns?

+Yaarn provides comprehensive tools for PR campaign management including:

+- Activity tracking and task management
+- Coverage monitoring and reporting
+- News monitoring and wrap generation
+- Content creation with AI assistance
+- Client and team collaboration features

 ### How does Yaarn's AI aid in generating better content?

-Yaarn helps you generate better content by providing you with a content writing tool called Loom.
-Loom uses AI to help you quickly write
+Yaarn helps you generate better content through Loom, our AI-powered content writing tool.
+Loom can help:

+- Generate various types of PR content (articles, blogs, pitches)
+- Edit and enhance existing content
+- Provide AI-assisted editing suggestions
+- Create content from scratch or improve uploaded content

 ### Can Yaarn help me understand the news better?
-How does it do this?

-By using the News Agent feature, Yaarn helps you understand the news better by providing you with a news feed that is tailored to your interests and needs.
-This feature helps you stay up-to-date with relevant news and trends in your industry.
+Yes, through the NewsAgent feature, Yaarn provides:

+- Customized news feeds tailored to your interests
+- Relevant industry news monitoring
+- Journalist and publication tracking
+- AI-powered news analysis and insights
+- Automated news wrap generation

 ### What are the features of Yaarn's client dashboard?